10.4 Error Message Reference

 Resolution

-- Close all other applications before running LixelStudio processing.
-Memory usage spikes are not always visible in the foreground.
+- Close all other applications before processing.
+Memory spikes are not always visible in the foreground.

-- Ensure the project is not saved to the C: drive.
-Save and process from a dedicated high-speed SSD on a separate drive letter.
+- Do not save or process from the C: drive.
+Use a dedicated high-speed SSD on a separate drive letter.

-- Verify the target drive has sufficient free space for the processing output.
-A full or near-full drive causes filter crashes that look like memory failures.
+- Verify the target drive has enough free space for intermediate files.
+A near-full drive causes filter crashes that look like memory failures.

 LCC Studio Errors

 LCC Studio requires an NVIDIA GPU with CUDA support.
 AMD and Intel discrete GPUs are completely unsupported with no workaround.
-All entries below assume the correct GPU is installed and confirmed.
+Every entry below assumes the correct GPU is installed.
 If the GPU is AMD, the application will not function regardless of driver state.

 Installation failed or application will not launch